 Some people call them the large version of the smaller Shiba Inu.
-However, both dog breeds are very different in temperament – in addition to size.
+But both dog breeds are very different in temperament, size and personality.

 There are two distinctive variations of the Akita.
-There is a Japanese “Akita Inu,” but also an “American Akita” (or just Akita for short).
+On one hand, there’s the Japanese “Akita Inu,” but also an “American Akita.”
 The two are considered two separate breeds in every country, except the United States and Canada.

 Akita Inu Temperament

-The Akita is known to be a territorial breed and can be aloof and/or cautious around strangers.
-This may be the reason why the Japanese see them as such excellent guard dogs.
+The Akita Inu is a territorial breed and can be aloof and cautious around strangers.
+This may be the reason why the Japanese view them as the country’s best guard dogs.

-They are strong and independent dogs, which is why proper obedience and socialization are so crucial at an early stage.
+They are strong and independent dogs with an alpha personality.
+It’s why obedience and socialization are so crucial at an early stage.
 A well-trained Akita will be able to act docile towards non-threatening strangers.

-Despite strong personalities, they play well with children.
-In fact, it is often said they have a special liking towards kids.
+Strangely enough, despite their strong personalities, they play well with children.
+In fact, it’s often said they have a special liking towards kids.
 Consider them an extra furry guardian of your children.